QuantumAI4Bio/AdaptiveFlow-VS/tutorials/tutorial-1-vfvs-2.0-on-aws/installation.md

 ## Setting up AWS Batch

-VFVS 2.0 on AWS uses an AWS Batch cluster and workload manager.
+AFVS on AWS uses an AWS Batch cluster and workload manager.
 Instructions on how to create the AWS Batch cluster, and how to access the AWS Batch login node can be found [here](https://github.com/VirtualFlow/VFVS/blob/vfvs-2/README-AWS.md#getting-started-with-virtualflow) on the VFVS GitHub page.

 {% hint style="info" %}
 You will need to have an AWS Account.
 If you don't have one yet, you can create a free one here: [https://aws.amazon.com/](https://aws.amazon.com/)&#x20;